SPAN Data Logging for Inertial Explorer

 Note: Other mark input event logs include MARK2TIMEB, MARK3TIMEB, and MARK4TIMEB.

-Appendix A: Full Project Example
+Appendix A: Full project example

 This section provides an example of how a well-planned list of logs and commands will allow for an efficient workflow in Inertial Explorer.
-The following SPAN data collection uses GPS and GLONASS constellations, a dual antenna system, and set up with the default IMU orientation (standard Y forward, Z up, X right).
-The equivalent OEM6 and OEM7 logs and commands used in this data collection are listed below to provide a summary example.
-The figures on the following pages demonstrate how the information from these logs is used in Inertial Explorer to convert and generate files, and auto-fill set up parameters for the project.
+The following SPAN data collection uses GPS and GLONASS constellations, a dual antenna system, and is set up with the default IMU orientation (standard Y forward, Z up, X right).
+The equivalent OEM7 logs and commands used in this data collection are listed below to provide a summary example.
+The figures on the following pages demonstrate how the information from these logs is used in Inertial Explorer to convert and generate files and auto-fill set up parameters for the project.

-Logs and Commands
+Logs and commands

 CONNECTIMU COM2 IMU_ADIS16488